graham Campbell - Baseball Director

 Jill-MARIE Moreau - softball Director

-After serving as the Softball Coordinator in 2019 and 2020, Moreau returns this year as the new Softball Director of Lambrick Park's Softball Academy.
+After serving as the Softball Coordinator in 2019 and 2020, Moreau is now in her 2nd year as Director of Lambrick Park's Softball Academy.
 She also teaches Inclusive Education, ELL, Social Studies, and Physical Health Education at Lambrick Park.
 After playing for the Victoria Devils Fastball Club, Moreau received an Athletic Scholarship to Brenau University’s NAIA softball team in Gainesville, Georgia where she played as their catcher.
 Over the years, she has coached softball with the U16 Victoria Devils Fastball Club, the U14 Carnarvon Fastball Club, and the Victoria Special Olympics Softball program.
 Moreau also coaches many teams at Lambrick Park HS including Jr. Girls' basketball, Golf, Track and Field, and Cross Country.
 She feels fortunate to have the opportunity to work with student athletes and help them succeed in both their academic and athletics endeavours.

 mike chewpoy - baseball director